w3c/wai-InvolveUsersEval/index.md

 of users](/WAI/users/involving#diverse) and [users' experience interacting with the web](/WAI/users/involving#experience)

 Just as with any evaluation with users, whether you include novice, average, or advanced users depends on your target users.
 For example, if you are developing a web application for accountants inside a company, you probably want advanced assistive technology users.
-But for a public website to apply for disability benefits, you want novice assistive technology users.
+And for a public website to apply for disability benefits, you want novice assistive technology users.

-<mark><strong>Caution: Carefully consider all feedback.
-Avoid
+<mark><strong>Caution:</strong> Carefully consider all input. <strong>Avoid assuming that input from one person with a disability applies to all people with disabilities. </strong></mark>

-assuming that feedback from one person with a disability applies to all people with disabilities.</strong></mark> A person with a disability does not necessarily know how other people with the same disability interact with the web.
-They also may not know enough about other disabilities to provide valid guidance on other accessibility issues.
+A person with a disability does not necessarily know how other people with the same disability interact with the web.
+They might not know enough about other disabilities to provide valid guidance on other accessibility issues.
 Getting input from a range of users is best.

 Note: In addition to finding accessibility problems, evaluating with users with disabilities usually reveals general usability problems that